To quickly become a rockstar engineer, there are 15 tips for young engineers to follow. These tips will help you reach your full potential.

 As a result, I wasn’t able to work on the original project on a normal timeline.
 To get my work done on schedule, I had to work late and on weekends.

-And just as important, focus on the meat of your work.
-I’m talking about doing technical work, versus sending out countless unnecessary emails.
+Just as important, focus on technical work versus sending out countless unnecessary emails.
 Because busy work doesn’t equal productive work.
 Don’t fool yourself otherwise!

 #13 Never become comfortable